-Third Activity
+First Activity

 Sept.
-9, 2010
+14, 2010

-Go to sheet 2 of the spreadsheet; there you'll find 0s, 1s, 2s for missing, yea, and nay votes respectively.
+1. Open the spreadsheet you were working on last class and go to sheet 2; there you'll find 0s, 1s, 2s for missing, yea, and nay votes respectively.
 Make Sheet 3 have a table like that on page two (senators-by-votes), where a cell should contain 1, when the senator's vote on a bill agrees with Ted Kennedy's vote on that bill, -1 when it disagrees, and 0 when either Ted or the Senator was absent.
 Before you do so, think for a moment and decide what Ted Kennedy's row in this new sheet should look like.